 Use case 6: Analysis.
 This is the subject to experiment.
+Yes, this is what I expected.
 The main problem is the result of analyzing.
 I’ve taken a look on the tool “Create Buffers”.
 It has the property “returnFeatureCollecton” which means (it is the quotation): When true, returns the result of analysis as feature collection and creates a feature service.
 Of course there is no problem to add a feature service in an exporting web map.
 But how long is the life of such service?
-It requires checking.
+Not sure I understand you question, “life of which service”?
+We can make a custom GP service and host it ourselves, let us know if we need to do that, or can you set up the GP tool/service yourself?
+That will allows us to define the output to match what we need.
+I mean that the tool creates a feature sevice with results.
+But I did not find any information: is this service temporary or not?
+I was envisioning this, and other services, to be permanent.
+I see this Esri Maps for Creative Cloud (EMACC) as SAAS driven application, at least for the most of the GIS workflows.
+We would host a number of services (like the CreateBuffers and the CalculateScale and more in the future) and the Adobe products would consume (and post process the result when needed).
+OK, I’m not sure still.
+But let’s say “OK” for now.It requires checking.
 Anyway it depends on the format of the result.
 So the exact answer can be got after defining the exact list of such operations.